-Star Vs. the Forces of Evil has recently released the published title Star and Marco’s Guide to Mastering Every Dimension, and in being willing to turn away children’s merchandising in favor of published works implies that the creators are targeting a slightly older audience- in terms of both tangible and intangible material.
+Star Vs. the Forces of Evil has recently published the title Star and Marco’s Guide to Mastering Every Dimension, and in being willing to turn away from children’s merchandising in favor of published works implies that the creators are targeting a slightly older audience.

-Lets discuss something important before moving on with this topic: Is producing merchandise for animated television series a thoughtless move?
+Lets discuss something important before moving on with this topic: Does producing merchandise for animated television series devalue its creative integrity?

-As I mentioned in the post about the commodification of female empowerment in animation, this isn’t necessarily an issue:
+As mentioned in a past post about the commodification of female empowerment in animation, this isn’t necessarily an issue:

 In order to create content there has to be financial payoff for its production to be viable.
 However, based on my experience as a viewer, series with heavy branding tend to be very simplistic in narrative.
 The intent of these series is clearly to reach commercial ends, which is the basis of production companies and businesses in general; however when this fact is made painstakingly obvious in work meant to entertain, it prevents the viewer from being fully immersed in the content.

 As a critical viewer of animation, heavy merchandising typically compromises the quality of any kind of media text.
 On the other hand, as a fan, surrounding myself with the merchandise of my favorite series fills me with genuine joy.